openshift-labs/learn-katacoda/apicurio/step03.md

 https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/ui

-**BEWARE:** Sometimes it can take a minute or two for Apricurio to initialize the web server that publishes the Web UI.
-Thus, you might have to click the URL shown above a few times to get page to load without error.
+**BEWARE:** Sometimes it can take a minute or two for Apicurio to initialize the web server that publishes the Web UI.
+Thus, you might have to click the URL shown above a few times to get the page to load without error.

-**Step 2:** Notice the the schemas loaded into the schema registry via the Apicurio API now appear in the main web page:
+**Step 2:** Notice that the schemas loaded into the schema registry via the Apicurio API now appear in the main web page:

 ![Apicurio UI](apicurio/assets/apicurio.png)